43081j/43081j.github.io/_posts/2026-08-16-humanity-in-open-source.md

 | SvelteKit | 818 | 431 | +5% | 882 | 1203 | +173% |
 | Astro | 799 | 710 | +78% | 1314 | 1871 | +185% |

 **Note that these are first-half numbers, and we're still part way through 2026 at the time of writing**.
 The projected columns simply double the first half, which is if anything conservative.
-Also keep in mind that these are the raw numbers rather than only end-to-end agentic contributions.
-Many of these pull requests are maintainers pushing higher volumes because they can (or because they feel the pressure to).
+These are also raw numbers as there's no reliable way to know which of them are end-to-end agentic contributions.

+The pattern to look at here is the two halves of the table against each other.
+Issues are flat or falling in most of these projects, while pull requests are up in every single one, some of them close to triple.
+Fewer people are stopping to describe a problem, and far more code is arriving to fix it.
+That is exactly what you would expect when an agent's first move is to open a pull request rather than a conversation, and it lands on a maintainer's plate either way.

 ## The lack of humanity